libbyschuknight/tid_til/ruby/poodr_notes/chapter_2.md

 >The first step in creating code that is TRUE is to ensure that each class has a single, well-defined responsibility.

-###7 Creating classes that have a single responsibility
+### Creating classes that have a single responsibility
+Page 17

 >A class should do the smallest possible **useful** thing; single responsibility.

 > A class that has more than one responsibility is difficult to reuse.

 #### Determining if a class has a single responsibility
+Page 22

 >Replace each on of its methods with a question, asking the question ought to make sense.